MicroStrategy/hyper-sdk/samples/README.md

 </figure>

 #### SharePoint Online Web Parts
-To integrate with HyperIntelligence SDK on your SharePoint sites, you can build Web Parts to support it.
+To integrate with Hyper SDK on your SharePoint sites, you can build Web Parts to support it.

 ##### Classic Sites